turboMaCk/koa-sslify/README.md

 ### Redirect Methods

-By default only `GET` and `HEAD` methods are whitelisted for redirect. koa-sslify will respond with `403` (`405` if `specCompliantDisallow` option is set) on all other methods.
+By default only `GET` and `HEAD` methods are whitelisted for redirect. koa-sslify will respond with `405` with appropriete `Allow` header by default.
-You can change whitelisted methods by passing `redirectMethods` array to options.
+You can change whitelisted methods by passing `redirectMethods` array to options as well as change status for disallowed methods using `disallowStatus`.

 ### Skip Default Port in Redirect URL

-**By default this plugin exclude port from redirect url if it's set to `443`.**
+**By default port is excluded from redirect url if it's set to `443`.**
 Since `443` is default port for `HTTPS` browser will use it by default anyway so there is no need to explicitly return it as part of URL.
 Anyway in case you need to **always return port as part of URL string** you can pass options with `skipDefaultPort: false` to do the trick.

-*Thanks to [@MathRobin](https://github.com/MathRobin) for implementation of this as well as port skipping itself.
-Thanks to [@sethb0](https://github.com/sethb0) for specCompliantDisallow feature and implementation.*

 ## License